Wyyyb/CriticCoT/math-evaluation-harness/prompts/cot/gsm8k_ins.md

+Please solve the following mathematics problems step by step.
+Analyze the problem first, then derive the answer through clear reasoning.

 Question: There are 15 trees in the grove.
 Grove workers will plant trees in the grove today.
 After they are done, there will be 21 trees.
 How many trees did the grove workers plant today?
 Answer: There are 15 trees originally.
 Then there were 21 trees after some more were planted.
 So there must have been 21 - 15 = 6.
 The answer is 6.